When describing the surroundings on our journey, one cannot help but sound poetic. This is not intentional, just unavoidable. So please, bear with me.

 Ever so slowly, the sun shyly pokes its head out above the distant blue horizon.
 The sky takes turns changing colors Grey to purple, pink to orange and yellow to blue.
 For the first time in weeks, we all shut up.
 It is quiet and calm.

 The premature departure from our beds has been worth it.

 Thankfully we all passed.
 However, the many stubbed toes and bright red sunburns act as evidence of our initiation.
 Personally, I am glad of this naivety.
-The novelty and beauty of this place has not yet worn off and my curiosity only increases with every passing day.
+The novelty and beauty of this place have not yet worn off, and my curiosity only increases with every passing day.
 I do miss home.
 But this place and these people are not unlike a certain kind of home.
-I am happy to wake up at who knows what hour, to do who know what with my fellow crew members.
+I am happy to wake up at who knows what hour, to do who knows what with my fellow crew members.